Zoran-Bailey/icon-picker/README.md

 when developing the app ensure the frontend url in the app definition is set to `http://localhost:1234`

+## Updating icons

+### Update an icon

+- find the icon component
+- update it

+### Add a new icon

+- add a new entry to the import map, ensure it's a lazy import
+- create the new icon component
+- update the `AllIconNames` array with the svg name of the icon

 ---

 ## How to use